hemavarshinisonu-ship-it/ChatStudy/README.md

 •	It manages the communication channels and facilitates the exchange of messages between clients.
 •	It may handle user authentication, message routing, and other core functionalities.
 •	Client:
-•	Clients are users or devices that connect to the server to participate in the chat.
+•	Clients are users or devices that connect to the server to participate in the chat
 •	Each client has a unique identity, often represented by a username.
 •	Clients interact with the server to send and receive messages.
 ## 2. Communication Protocols: